Cartan's incomplete classification and an explicit ambient metric of holonomy $\mathrm{G}_2^*$: Introduction

-Cartan claimed to classify locally all (implicitly, complex) $(2, 3, 5)$ distributions $(M, \mbD)$, whose infinitesimal symmetry algebra $\mfaut(\mbD)$ has dimension at least $6$ and which satisfies a natural uniformity condition called \textit{constant root type} (see \S\ref{section:missing-distribution}).
-The algebra $\mfaut(\mbD)$ consists of all vector fields $X$ whose flow preserves $\mbD$, or equivalently, for which $\mcL_X Y \in \Gamma(\mbD)$ for all $Y \in \Gamma(\mbD)$.
-Some 103 years later, Doubrov and Govorov upended this classification \cite{DoubrovGovorovCounterexample} by showing that it misses a single distribution \cite{DoubrovGovorovClassification}, which we denote $\mbE$, and which turns out to be a left-invariant distribution on a particular Lie group.
-(In fact, Doubrov and Govorov reported finding the missing distribution to the author during his preparation of an earlier article \cite{WillseHeisenberg} that relied on Cartan's classification; the new distribution was discussed briefly in Example 38 and Remark 39 in that article, but detailed discussion was deferred to the present article.)
+Cartan claimed to classify locally all (implicitly, complex) $(2, 3, 5)$ distributions $(M, \mbD)$ that both (1) have infinitesimal symmetry algebra $\mfaut(\mbD)$ of dimension at least $6$ and (2) satisfy a natural uniformity condition called \textit{constant root type} (see \S\ref{section:missing-distribution}).
+The algebra $\mfaut(\mbD)$ consists of all vector fields $X \in \Gamma(TM)$ whose flow preserves $\mbD$, or equivalently, for which $\mcL_X Y \in \Gamma(\mbD)$ for all $Y \in \Gamma(\mbD)$.
+Some 103 years later, Doubrov and Govorov upended this classification \cite{DoubrovGovorovCounterexample} by showing that it misses a distribution, which we denote $\mbE$, and which turns out to be a left-invariant distribution on a particular Lie group.
+In fact, Doubrov and Govorov reported finding this missing distribution to the author during his preparation of an earlier article \cite{WillseHeisenberg} that relied on Cartan's classification; this distribution was discussed briefly in Example 38 and Remark 39 in that article, but detailed discussion was deferred to the present article.